Skip to main content

 Packing a lumbar support pillow for long flights is a great idea, but if you need to improvise, a rolled-up towel or sweatshirt placed at the curve of your lower back can help to relieve back pain from travel.5 Try some seated stretches as well, to keep your muscles limber.

 Lower back pain and airplane seats may feel like an unavoidable combination, but you can combat it with a solution: Advil Dual Action Back Pain.
 Two of the most powerful pain fighting ingredients team up to fight back pain.
-NEW Advil Dual Action Back Pain fights back pain in two ways: Acetaminophen blocks pain signals, while Advil* targets pain at the site of inflammation.
+Advil Dual Action Back Pain fights back pain in two ways: Acetaminophen blocks pain signals, while Advil* targets pain at the site of inflammation.
 Advil Dual Action Back Pain quickly relieves tough back pain and lasts for 8 hours.

 Source Citations: